 What Is Community Association Crime Insurance?

-Crime insurance and fidelity insurance protects a community association from certain types of criminal acts.
+Crime insurance and fidelity insurance protect a community association from certain types of criminal acts.
 Examples of claims that may be covered under a crime and fidelity insurance policy are:

 - Employee Dishonesty, such as theft, by board members, officers, committee members, employees, volunteers, bookkeepers, or property managers that have access to association funds